Edward Lyttelton: Vegetarianism

+majority of your members, have persuaded themselves that they cannot live without eating these animals?".

+Lyttelton became a vegetarian in 1902 but added fish to his diet during World War I due to lack of food supplies.
+He returned to vegetarianism after the war and argued that meat had done more harm to health than alcohol at a Vegetarian Society event in Manchester.
+He recommended cheese and fruit.
+In 1918, he wrote an article arguing that abstinence from meat increases spiritual-mindedness and stated that "there is something about meat which even in small quantities stirs not only the nerves but the thoughts in the wrong direction".
+Lyttelton delivered a speech on "The Rights of Animals" for the London Vegetarian Society in 1923.

 Clerical career and final years

 Lyttelton gave up teaching and in 1917 became curate to the Reverend Richard "Dick" Sheppard at St Martin-in-the-Fields, following which he worked as rector of the small parish of Sidestrand in Norfolk from 1918 to 1920.
 In 1920 he became dean of Whitelands College, Chelsea, a teacher training college for women, acting both as lecturer on the Bible and as chaplain.
 He retired in 1929.

 He was appointed to the position of honorary canon at Norwich in 1931–1941 and during the last year of his life honorary canon at Lincoln.
 He died at his home, the Old Palace, Lincoln, on 26 January 1942.